bakame-php/aide/src/Enum/README.md

 ### Converting the Enum into a Javascript structure

 The `JavascriptConverter` enables converting your PHP Enum into an equivalent structure in Javascript.
-This is the mechanism used to implement the `Info::toJavascript` method.
+This is the mechanism used to implement the `Info::toJavaScript` method.
 You can still override the method and return a more fine-tuned representation that suite your constraints better.

 Because there are two (2) ways to create an Enum like structure in Javascript, the class provides